 Tim is VCGI's point of contact for users and creators of our geospatial information.
 He is responsible for coordination and knowledge sharing activities, as well as for advancing the design and use of VCGI's data products and services.

 Tim comes to VCGI as a geographer and GIS professional with a background as a practicing urban designer, landscape architect, social scientist, and educator.
 Tim holds professional degrees in city planning from MIT and landscape architecture from Penn State, and a PhD from Yale University.
-He lives in Barre City with his wife Amber, and is often found in the hills on a bicycle.
+He lives in Barre City and is often found in the hills on a bicycle.

 Daniel is VCGI's embedded GIS Manager for the Vermont Department of Health and other Departments within the Agency of Human Services, managing day to day GIS operations for all Health Divisions, and assisting Human Services employees with GIS and Spatial Analysis.
 Daniel has been in State Government since 2014, and has been in the business of GIS since 2004.
 Daniel holds a Masters and PhD in Geography from Clark University, where Daniel studied spatial and temporal patterns of forest change using spatial statistical and GIS methods.

 Daniel loves to take on new hobbies and find excuses to be outside.
 Hellbrook trail is a summer favorite.
 Gotta get to the top in less than an hour!